-Description (continued): Over the last two years, the Office of the Equality Ombudsman has arranged a number of seminars and conferences in co-operation with other ombudsmen offices and public authorities in the field of education.
+Description (continued): Over the past few years, the Office of the Equality Ombudsman and the previous ombudsmen arranged a number of seminars and conferences in co-operation with other government offices and public authorities in the field of education.
 The purpose of these events has been to inform school personnel about the new legislation and the rights of children.
 The Office educated approximately 1,800 school leaders and personnel in 2007 alone.